A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 We simulate the signal generated by DD experiments on a single electron spin by environments comprising between $6$ and $16$ spins, while the ansatz for the posterior is always trained on $K=20$ spins.
 Model selection consists of the identification of the exact number of spins generating the signal.
 The extra spins in the posterior, with couplings close to zero, are pruned by the thresholding procedure.
-Although we have observed Gaussian regularization to be beneficial over Laplace regularization and no regularization, the excess spins converge towards weak couplings also with the bare ELBO without regularization.
-As discussed in Section \ref{sec:model_learning}, the actual model selection is performed by the thresholding step after training.

-We have carried out $50$ simulated estimations in total, i.e. one for each number of spins $6\le n \le 16$ and for each number of measured points in the signal $M=256, 512, 1024, 2048, 4096$.
-In Fig.~\ref{fig:simulated_512_meas} and Fig.~\ref{fig:simulated_4092_meas}, we report the outcome of our model selection algorithms for, respectively, $M=512$ and $M=4096$ measurement steps (corresponding to different values of the inter-pulse delay $\tau$).
-The measurement points are uniformly distributed in the interval $(\tau_{\min}, \tau_{\max})$, and we simulate $R=1024$ DD experiments for each value of $\tau$.
+We have carried out $50$ simulated estimations in total, i.e. one for each number of spins $6 \le n \le 16$ and for each number of measured points in the signal $M=256, 512, 1024, 2048, 4096$.
+In Table~\ref{table:tau_times} we report the windows used for the inter-pulse time delay in DD, corresponding to each number of measurement points $M$ in the dataset.
+A data point is taken every $10$\,ns, which is the temporal resolution of the instruments.

+In Fig.~\ref{fig:simulated_512_meas} and Fig.~\ref{fig:simulated_4092_meas}, we report the outcome of our model selection algorithms for, respectively, $M=512$ and $M=4096$ measurement steps.
+The measurement points are uniformly distributed in the interval $(\tau_{\min}, \tau_{\max})$.
 Subplot (a) compares the simulated signal (blue line) with the algorithm fit (red line), showing excellent match in all cases.